-For decades, steel and aluminum roofs have been associated with industrial buildings.
+For decades, metal roofs have been associated with industrial buildings.
 Moreover, out in the country side, people would install tin roofs on sheds or barns.
 This created the undeserved rep that metal is a poor aesthetic choice for residential homes.

 Average New Metal Roof Costs In US: